Policies

 What you can expect from us.
 We try our best to give you prompt, constructive, and meaningful feedback on how well you meet the knowledge requirements set out for the course.
 We focus on formative feedback, which you can use to improve your learning (and we can use to improve our teaching!) while the course is ongoing.

 What we expect from you.
-We expect you to familiarise yourself with the knowledge requirements set out for the course and to actively seek our feedback on how well you meet these requirements.
+We expect you to take responsibility for your learning and to actively seek our feedback.
 We also expect you to reflect on our feedback and grasp opportunities to put it to good use.

 Academic integrity policy

-We expect you to take your responsibility to learn and abide by standard principles of academic integrity.1
+We expect you to take responsibility for understanding and following standard principles of academic integrity.

-Plagiarism.
-If you use the words, code or ideas of someone else as part of your own work, you must properly cite them.
+How to avoid plagiarism.
+If you use someone else’s words, code or ideas as part of your own work, you must properly cite them.
+The citation must clearly identify the source and indicate what part of the assignment was influenced by it.
+If you use AI tools like ChatGPT in other ways than as a writing aid, you must specify how you prompted the assistant and incorporated its response in your work.
 Any violation of these rules is plagiarism.
-The citation must identify the source and indicate what part of the assignment you worked on when you consulted it.
-If you consult AI assistants such as ChatGPT, your citation must specify how you prompted the assistant.

-Collaboration.
-While most assignments in this course are individual and do not allow collaboration, some are designated as group work.
-For these assignments, we expect all group members to take joint responsibility for the work to be done and to live up to the standards of academic integrity set out in this policy.
-If you need clarification about whether certain forms of collaboration are acceptable or have concerns about your group, you are responsible for consulting the examiner.
+Collaboration guidelines.
+For individual assignments, collaboration is not allowed unless explicitly stated.
+For group assignments, we expect all group members to take joint responsibility for the work and adhere to the standards of academic integrity set out in this policy.
+If you are unsure about acceptable collaboration or have concerns about group dynamics, contact the examiner.

 Duty to report.
 The examiner is duty-bound to report suspected cases of cheating to the University Disciplinary Board.
 No exceptions exist to this rule, no matter how slight the potential offence.
 More information on Cheating, Deception and Plagiarism